binarybrain11/cryptographyInteractive/README.md

 'R' for the Right library in a left vs right attack
 '$' for the random library in a real vs random attack
 'r' for the real library in a real vs random attack
-Every time the scheme's attack function is called to run your attacking function, it will randomly select which library to give your attacking function and put that implementation in the Scheme.
+Every time the scheme's distinguisher function is called to run your attacking function, it will randomly select which library to give your attacking function and put that implementation in the Scheme.